folio-org/folio-org.github.io/community/guide-issues.md

 - **Reopened**: The resolution was incorrect.
 - **Closed**: Finished.

-The Status does not preclude other people from assisting.
+This Status does not preclude other people from assisting.
 Please add relevant Comments.

 ## Linking